cushionbadak/bigvul-html-visualize/README.md

 ## Requirement

 - python 3.8.5 & packages in `requirements.txt`
 - big-vul benchmark in sqlite3 database form.
-You should convert and put it in `data/bigvul.db`, where the db file contains the table named `bigvul`.
+You should convert from csv file to db file and put it in `data/bigvul.db`, where the db file contains the table named `bigvul`.

 ## How to run